ena-infrastructure/specifications/ena-oauth2-chaining.md

 - If the authorization server issues tokens with a `may_act` claim (see [Section 4.2.1](#issuing-a-token-usable-for-token-exchange)), the `sub` claim inside `may_act` MUST equal the requesting entity's client identifier.
 Otherwise, the request MUST be rejected.

 Note: When a refresh token is supplied as a `subject_token`, its underlying representation, based on the original authorization, is verified against the requirements above.

+<a name="token-exchange-and-the-user-and-resource-owner-distinction"></a>
+### 4.3.
+Token Exchange and the User and Resource Owner Distinction

+Section 1.5 of \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\] describes the distinction between the typical OAuth 2.0 usage, where the user is the resource owner and delegates access to a client for a protected resource, and cases where the OAuth authorization code flow is used even though the user is not the owner of the protected resource.

+The major difference between these two OAuth usages lies in what happens at the authorization server when a client sends an authorization request:

+- In deployments where the user is the actual resource owner, the authorization server first authenticates the user and then asks for the user’s consent<sup>*</sup> to grant the requesting client access to the protected resource (owned by the user).
+Scopes are often used to represent the type of access that is requested and granted.<br/><br/>
+In this case, the resulting access token represents the rights that the user has delegated to the client for a particular resource.

+- In deployments where the user is **not** the resource owner, the authorization server also authenticates the user, but then performs an authorization process to determine whether the user should be allowed to use the client to access the protected resource.
+Scopes may also be used to represent the type of access that is requested and granted.<br/><br/>
+In this case, the resulting access token represents the rights that the authorization server has granted to the user for using the client to access a particular protected resource.

+Given these distinctions, this profile defines the following requirements for token exchange requests:

+- In deployments where the user is the actual resource owner:

+    - The authorization server MUST NOT issue access tokens or authorization grant JWTs containing scope values that are not represented in the supplied subject token, and therefore not authorized by the resource owner.

+- In deployments where the user is **not** the resource owner:

+    - The authorization server MAY issue access tokens or authorization grant JWTs containing additional scope values (that is, other than those represented in the provided subject token), provided that the user and requesting client are authorized for these scopes.

+> \[\*\]: User consent may be either *explicit*, meaning that the user gives consent through a dialogue at the authorization server, or *implicit*, meaning that the consent is based on a previously accepted user agreement or similar.

 <a name="references"></a>
 ## 5. References